-NOTE: It is not intended for vessels to make use of the pontoons nearest the shore.
-The two vessel icons on the outside of the breakwater are to show the location of fuelling point and pump-out station.
+The marina layout with public slipway, carpark and facilities building.
+The two vessel icons on the outside of the breakwater show the location of the pump-out station.
 You can click on the image above to view a larger version.

-This marina layout shows berths for up to 40 keeled yachts plus a handful of small day boats which can float in very shallow water.
+This marina layout shows berths for up to 45 yachts and motor vessels plus a handful of small day boats which can float in very shallow water.
 The breakwaters will have stainless steel handrails along the middle of the 4m widths with regular lighting, power and freshwater points along their lengths.
-The larger of the two breakwaters shows two yachts where the re-fuelling and sewage pump-out station will be located.
+The larger of the two breakwaters shows two yachts where sewage pump-out station will be located.

 The gangway has been designed with accessibility in mind and conforms to a maximum gradient of 12:1 for non-restricted access.